romankurnovskii/BrewMate/README.md

 **BrewMate - Homebrew GUI**

 BrewMate is a macOS GUI application that makes it easy to search for, install, and uninstall Homebrew casks.
-You can also see the top downloaded casks for the last month.
+You can also see the top downloaded casks.

 # Status